wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-sql-server-automated-patching.md

 ## Compatibility

-The following products are compatible with the SQL Server IaaS Agent features for Automated Patching:
+The following products areÂ compatible withÂ the SQL Server IaaS Agent features for Automated Patching:

 - Windows Server 2012